Asset Protection for Physicians (and others in the medical field)

 This type of LLC should be used to hold “cold” assets (i.e. assets that aren’t a source of liability).
 The Asset Management LLC may own the physician’s other LLCs which house riskier, “hot” assets like rental estate.

-A Domestic Asset Protection Trust allows a physician to protect assets without losing all control or benefit from the assets in the trust.
-Only certain states, like Nevada, Wyoming, and Alaska, offer these trusts.
-A Domestic Asset Protection Trust allows for serious protection of assets without having to maintain a business purpose, as was mentioned previously with the Asset Management LLC.
+An Asset Protection Trust allows a physician to protect assets without losing all control or benefit from the assets in the trust.
+An Asset Protection Trust allows for serious protection of assets without having to maintain a business purpose, as was mentioned previously with the Asset Management LLC.

 Colin Ley is a Seattle asset protection attorney.
 He is also the co-founder of LayRoots along with his wife, Shreya.